|Last Quarterly Update:||1/18/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry transport patients by ground or air and provide emergency or other medical care.
-Major US companies include Acadian Ambulance Service, American Medical Response (AMR), and Rural/Metro Corporation.
+Major companies include Acadian Ambulance Service (US), American Medical Response (US), Lufttransport (Norway), and Corporation d'Urgences-Santé (Canada).

 Increases in immigration, birth rates, morbidity rates, and life expectancies, as well as emergency medical events, drive demand for ambulance services.
 The profitability of individual companies depends on quick and effective response and operational efficiency.
 Large companies have advantages of scale in contract negotiations, service capabilities, technology, and geographic coverage.
 Small companies can compete effectively by providing superior service in specific locales.
 The US industry is fragmented: the 50 largest companies generate about 45 percent of revenue.